Health, DNA & Breedplan Requirements for Official Society Sales

 These declaration forms can be obtained from the Society or downloaded here:-

-As from the 1st January, 2017 all animals, both Male & Female (with exception of calves sold at foot), submitted for entry in an Official Society Sale must be DNA tested and results lodged with the Society at the time of close of entries.
+As from the 1st July, 2017 all animals, both Male & Female (with exception of calves sold at foot), submitted for entry in an Official Society Sale must be DNA tested and results lodged with the Society prior to the sale date.

 The test to include:-